CognitiveScale/cortex-enterprise/README.md

   - jq
   - k9s

-### Azure permissions
+### Azure permissions required to perform an installation

 To complete the Dedicated Cortex Instance deployment you must have the abiltiy to perform the following actions in Azure:

-  - Create a pay-as-you-go subscription
+  - Create a subscription
   - Create Resource Groups
   - Create DNS Zones
   - View Azure logs
-  - Register an Internet domain name
   - Create a subdomain NS record
   - Manage (create, delete, and edit) DNS record sets